School District Responsibilities

 The home education law defines graduation requirements from a home education program (24 P.S. § 13-1327.1(d)).

 Completion of these requirements is a prerequisite for obtaining state financing for higher education from the Pennsylvania Higher Education Assistance Agency (PHEAA) unless the student has been awarded a Commonwealth Secondary School Diploma.

-For students who completed their home education graduation requirements before Act 196 of 2014 was signed (October 31, 2014), but were not affiliated with one of the organizations that are authorized to grant a diploma recognized by PDE, they may request that the superintendent sign the
+For students who completed their home education graduation requirements before Act 196 of 2014 was signed into law but were not affiliated with one of the organizations that are authorized to grant a diploma recognized by PDE, they may request that the superintendent sign the

 PHEAA form as proof that they have completed all that the home education law requires.
 The superintendent must comply with verifying to PHEAA that the student has completed the home education law's requirements.
 See